quantaosun/Ambertools-OpenMM-MD/README.md

 I'll try to add an automatic analysis cells to generate movie, RMSD and RMSF plot, drifting distance of the ligand inside the binidng pocket, etc. Since this is my part-time interest, the work is taken as low priority.
 A very handy online tool could be https://usegalaxy.org.au/

 You can upload the complex.pdb and trajectory.dcd to get an RMSD image, which could tell you if the simulation has reach equilbrium or not.
+In this case, the simulation is not, due to very short time.

 ![image](https://user-images.githubusercontent.com/75652473/147025989-c66b3789-ea81-4f6f-aa27-402cc8aa4ce0.png)

 Troulbeshooting: